How to avoid repossession of your car?

 Can you make payments to avoid car repossession?

 Lenders are in the business of making money by extending loans to borrowers.
 So, if your car has been repossessed, paying off your loan can help you avoid repossession in some states.
-Although the rules vary by states and loan contracts, you might get your loan reinstated.
+Although the rules vary by state and loan contracts, you might get your loan reinstated.
 This process is also known as curing the default, according to Bankrate.

-How to negotiate car repossession?
+How do you negotiate car repossession?

-Make sure that you have financial records, expenses, and proof of financial hardship.
+Ensure you have financial records, expenses, and proof of financial hardship.
 For example, if you recently got a divorce or lost a family member and had to cover funeral costs, these could be meaningful reasons to negotiate your car repossession.

 Can my car be repossessed if I make partial payments

 Again, it is in your lender’s best interest to work with you to avoid repossession of your car.
-So, if you can afford to make reduced payments contact your lender and negotiate the terms of your loan before things get out of control.
+So, if you can afford to make reduced payments, contact your lender and negotiate the terms of your loan before things get out of control.

 What happens if you stop making car payments